How to Display WooCommerce Variations as Radio Buttons

 }

-As you can see the code above gives us tons of space for customisation – we can display prices as part of radio buttons labels or even images.
+As you can see the code above gives us tons of space for customization – we can display prices as part of radio buttons labels or even images.

 #pa_color{